 The Owl Finch is active and needs plenty of room to fly around.
 They should be given as large of a space as possible.
 You’ll also need to account for the number of birds that you are keeping together, as the Owl Finch hates to feel crowded.

-While these birds make popular pets, it’s best for their health to have an experienced bird owner with an aviary.
+While these birds make popular pets, it is best for their health to have an experienced bird owner with an aviary.
 This allows them the freedom to fly and socialize with other Finches.
 They won’t do well if they are kept in a cage that is too small for their needs.

 Where to Adopt or Buy an Owl Finch